 Personal rights

-Persons who experience discrimination have a right of complaint under the General Equal Treatment Act.
+Persons who experience discrimination have the right to lodge a complaint under the General Equal Treatment Act.
 Members and relatives of the RPTU or persons who are in contact with them can submit a complaint.
 In order to ensure the most comprehensive protection possible and to address conflicts as early as possible, contact points are also designated that can be approached before and independently of a complaint.
 With the help of the complaints procedure, RPTU is committed to not tolerating sexualized violence and discrimination of any kind; both employees and students should be protected.

 Contact points

-Not only a formal complaints procedure, but also the use of informal contact points should ensure that direct and indirect discrimination, in particular (repeated) acts by individuals, can be seen more quickly and that discriminatory behavior can be stopped at an early stage.
+Not only a formal complaints procedure, but also the use of informal contact points is intended to ensure that direct and indirect discrimination, in particular (repeated) acts by individuals, can be seen more quickly and that discriminatory behavior can be stopped at an early stage.

-You can reach the complaints office and the central equal opportunities officer
+You can contact the complaints office and the central Equal Opportunities Officer

 in Landau: francesca.vidal[at]rptu.de / Website

-Further contact points at RPTU in Kaiserslautern or RPTU in Landau as well as nationwide, which are always available to assist you!
+Further contact points at RPTU in Kaiserslautern or RPTU in Landau as well as nationwide, which are always at your disposal!

 Complaints and advice